Corionis/ELS/artifacts/document/command-line.md

 -T will use a local file and -t will request the targets file from the subscriber.

 Log Levels: ALL, TRACE, DEBUG, INFO, WARN, ERROR, FATAL, and OFF.
+The debug level is the controller of the level.
+The console level may show less but not more than the debug level.

 ### Rules
  * -e is only performed then it stops, so other options like -s or -m do not make sense